How it Began

 Managing Director

-Amy Hughart is the managing director of Key of She Jazz, moving things forward as Olivia manages her full-time student schedule.
+Amy Hughart is the managing director of Key of She Jazz, partnering closely with Olivia to advance the mission.
 Amy has been an independent communications consultant since 2001, working with corporations, nonprofits, and small businesses on a variety of projects including strategic communications, marketing, employee communications, messaging, branding, corporate writing, and more.
-She is a long-time supporter of Settlement Music School where she has served as president of the Wynnefield Branch Board and vice president on the Central Board.
-She was also chair of the parent committee for Lower Merion Jazz Band, organizing jazz festivals for the past six years.
-She has a bachelor's degree from University of Rochester and an MLA from University of Pennsylvania and is an amateur pianist in her spare time.
+She is a long-time supporter of Settlement Music School where she served as president of the Wynnefield Branch Board and a vice president on the Central Board.
+She was also chair of the parent committee for Lower Merion Jazz Band, organizing jazz festivals for six years.
+She has an undergrad degree in English from the University of Rochester and an MLA from University of Pennsylvania and is an amateur pianist in her spare time.

 Jenny Neff